sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 <details  markdown="1"><summary>Degeneracy across basins</summary>
 Koopman eigenfunctions (KEFs) have an interesting property: a product of two KEFs is also a KEF.
-This can be seen from the PDE applied to two such functions
+This can be seen by applying the PDE to the product of two such functions

 $$